Stuart-Cullen/S-test-v2/README.md

 # S-test-v2
+(please note Stulainen and bootwell are my old accounts, not other contributors)

 A new version of the assignment with some added features.
 Ingests financial DSL, stores, computes and draws a diagram...